konveyor/move2kube-website/docs/tutorials/ui-local-workflow.md

 1. Download [language-platforms.zip](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms.zip) which we will be using for this tutorial.
 The language-platforms.zip file has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) which needs to be containerized and then put into Kubernetes.

-## Steps to generate target artifacts
+## Steps to use the UI to do a transformation

 1. Do a `docker run --rm -it -p 8080:8080 quay.io/konveyor/move2kube-ui`.
     ```console